The most important message “GREEN SHIPYARD”!

-Among CNdM activities, a special focus is given to operations linked to the optimization of energy efficiency and environmental performances of cruise ships, in line with the new regulations and cruise lines investments strategies.
+Among CNdM activities, a special focus is given to operations linking the optimization of energy efficiency and environmental performances of cruise ships, in line with the new regulations and cruise liner company investment strategies.

 Sustainability, Environment and Economize Automatic Systems: